 B-806.a: Choices Activities during Demonstrated Cooperation

-Boards must be aware of the following:

 During demonstrated cooperation periods, sanctioned families and conditional applicants can be enrolled in all Choices activities.

 The maximum amount of time that sanctioned families and conditional applicants can participate in FLSA-covered activities is based only on their Supplemental Nutrition Assistance Program (SNAP) benefits because the full family sanction eliminates the entire TANF grant.